-This 5-year (2018-2023), €90 million, initiative will aim to create a European joint programme to deal with "one health", primarily targeting food-borne zoonoses and antimicrobial resistance, and to a lesser extent emerging zoonotic threats.
-The project Consortium includes 43 public research institutes from 19 European countries.
+The European Joint Programme (EJP) Co-fund on One Health (zoonoses - emerging threats) is a 5-year (2018-2023), €90 million, initiative aiming to create a European joint programme to deal with "one health" issues, primarily targeting food-borne zoonoses and antimicrobial resistance, and, to a lesser extent, emerging zoonotic threats.
+The project Consortium includes 39 public research institutes from 19 European countries.
 In order to ensure a One Health approach, a balanced number of human/public health and veterinary institutions are included.

-The EJP will aim to build a sustainable framework for an integrated community of research groups including reference laboratories in the fields of life sciences, medicine, veterinary medicine, animal sciences, food sciences and environmental sciences.
-Integration and alignment in research will be improved through funding of research projects.
-A list of research topics was selected by the Consortium before the submission of the proposal.
-In addition to traditional research projects, the EJP will fund integrative projects to develop common protocols or infrastructure that support collaborative processes (e.g. platforms for uploading, sharing and analysing sequence data, experimental facilities or risk assessment structures).
+The EJP aims to build a sustainable framework for an integrated community of research groups including reference laboratories in the fields of life sciences, medicine, veterinary medicine, animal sciences, food sciences and environmental sciences.
+Integration and alignment in research will be improved through funding of research projects (a first call has been launched already, and 11 projects were selected).
+In addition to traditional research projects, the EJP funds integrative projects to develop common protocols or infrastructure that support collaborative processes (e.g. platforms for uploading, sharing and analysing sequence data, experimental facilities or risk assessment structures).